Anxiety over squatters, fueled by TikTok, inspires a wave of legislation

 “This might be a moment when people freaking out about squatting are actually freaking out about access to housing, and who gets to own a home and who doesn’t get to own a home.”

-The post Anxiety over squatters, fueled by TikTok, inspires a wave of legislation appeared first on Utah News Dispatch.
+The post Anxiety over squatters, fueled by TikTok, inspires a wave of legislation appeared first on SC Daily Gazette.